codingstudios/Newspool/readme.md

 > Please credit this repository and the authors if you plan to use any of this project's code

 ## Contribute
 Feel free to make a Pull Request with well described changes / functions.
+Check out [ideas](./showcase/ideas.md) if you don't know what to contribute, as well as reporting bugs !!